-Patrick joined the SNP in 1997, aged 17.
-Originally from Inverness, he has made Glasgow his home since moving there as a student, with spells living and working in London and Malawi.
+Patrick has been a member of the Scottish National Party since 1997.
+Originally from Inverness, he has made Glasgow his home since moving here as a student, with spells living and working in London and Malawi.

 He has a strong personal and professional interest in international development issues, and has worked in a range of policy and campaigning positions in the charity and public sector.

 He has held a number of SNP responsibilities and was National Secretary of the Party between 2012 and 2016.
-He was first elected as MP for Glasgow North in the 2015 General Election and was re-elected in 2017.
+He was first elected as MP for Glasgow North in the 2015 General Election and was re-elected in June 2017 and December 2019.
 He was also the SNP Candidate for Glasgow North in the 2010 General Election.
+Patrick served as SNP International Development Spokesperson between 2015 and 2017, and as Chief Whip of the SNP Westminster Group between 2017 and 2021.

 “Our community needs a strong voice in Westminster.
 I am grateful to have been re-elected as your local MP so I can continue to stand up for Glasgow North and make sure we’re heard loud and clear.